Author: Dr. Athanasios Pallis

 1. Entry Barriers in Seaports

 Although the port industry has become a more open market in the last decades, entry barriers for those wishing to provide port services remain substantial.
 A barrier to entry is anything that prevents an entrepreneur from instantaneously creating a new firm in a specific market.
 In contrast, a long-run barrier to entry is a cost that must be incurred by a new entrant that incumbents do not, or have not had to, bear.
-In some cases, port reforms introduced a few private port operators, yet they have failed to lower the entry barriers for more firms interested in providing port services.
+In some cases, port reforms have introduced a few private port operators, yet they have failed to lower the entry barriers for more firms interested in providing port services.

 Barriers to entry in seaports are classified into three categories: